Steven Van Zandt’s Rock and Roll Forever Foundation and LIMHoF Form Partnership

 This collaborative session with two music-based non-profit organizations will introduce the many resources available and focus on a sample lesson plan.

-Long Island Music Hall of Fame (LIMHOF) is a 501(c)(3) organization dedicated to the idea that Long Island’s musical heritage is an important resource to be celebrated and preserved for future generations.
-LIMHoF Education Chairman, Tom Needham, said, “The Long Island Music Hall of Fame’s Education Committee is thrilled to be partnering with Steven Van Zandt’s Rock and Roll Forever Foundation.
+Long Island Music and Entertainment Hall of Fame (LIMHOF) is a 501(c)(3) organization dedicated to the idea that Long Island’s musical heritage is an important resource to be celebrated and preserved for future generations.
+LIMHoF Education Chairman, Tom Needham, said, “The Long Island Music and Entertainment Hall of Fame’s Education Committee is thrilled to be partnering with Steven Van Zandt’s Rock and Roll Forever Foundation.
 We share a similar philosophy and belief that bringing music history into various subject’s classrooms is a worthy goal.”

-RRFF’s Dr. Zanes states, “The Rock and Roll Forever Foundation is excited to be working together with the Long Island Music Hall of Fame in order to connect with area teachers.
+RRFF’s Dr. Zanes states, “The Rock and Roll Forever Foundation is excited to be working together with the Long Island Music and Entertainment Hall of Fame in order to connect with area teachers.
 The rich history of Long Island music relates well to the larger story of popular music in the 20th century.
 Collaborations of this kind bring energy to the larger effort to get music into our classrooms, whether in social studies, language arts, general music, media studies, or other related disciplines.
 Students live with music all around them, it’s their go-to culture–it’s high time to bring it into the classroom, increasing student engagement and furthering the growth of rich interdisciplinary study.”